 Up the coast from Royan is where you’ll find La Rochelle and the picturesque islands of Ile de Ré and Ile d’Oléron.
 The latter is famed for its oysters and forms part of a handful of destinations near Royan associated with gastronomy - the others being Cognac and the wine region of Bordeaux.

 Top campsites in Royan

-Our campsites in Royan offer fantastic onsite facilities, coastal locations and outstanding value.
-They are all very family friendly and the accommodation options range from spacious tents to a wide selection of luxury mobile homes.
+Our campsites in Royan offer fantastic onsite facilities, coastal locations and outstanding value for money, making the region a particularly ideal destination for first time campers in France.
+They’re all very family-friendly, and the accommodation options range from spacious tents to a wide selection of luxury mobile homes.

-Palmyre Zoo The large and well-regarded Palmyre Zoo brings you up close to a huge collection of animals from five continents and you can actually feed and pet some of the larger animals.
-Sea lion and parrot shows take place throughout the summer.
+Palmyre Zoo - The large and well-regarded Palmyre Zoo brings you up close to a huge collection of animals from five continents, and you can actually feed and pet some of the larger species.

-Cognac Choose from the many distillery tours and wine trails on offer and don’t miss the Musée des Arts du Cognac, where you can find out even more about its history and economic importance.
+Cognac - As its name suggests, Cognac is the home of French brandy.
+Choose from the many distillery tours on offer, and don’t miss the Musée des Arts du Cognac where you can find out even more about the alcohol’s history and economic importance.

-Ile de Ré A small flat island with white-washed houses, sandy beaches and miles of cycle tracks to explore.
-At the lively harbour of St Martin-de-Ré children can get rides on the ‘donkeys in pantaloons’ – the clothing traditionally protected the animals from mosquitoes out on the salt marshes.
+Ile de Ré - A small flat island with white-washed houses, sandy beaches and miles of cycle tracks to explore.

-Saintes Visit the ruins of the Amphitheatre and the atmospheric crypt of the Eglise St. Eutrope before crossing the river to admire the Roman triumphal arch and the carved exterior of the Abbaye aux Dames, now an impressive cultural centre.
+Saintes - An historic town with ruins of a Roman amphitheatre and the atmospheric crypt of the Eglise St. Eutrope.
+Cross the river to admire the impressive Arch of Germanicus and the carved exteriors of the Abbaye aux Dames.

-Ile d’Oléron Cross the bridge to Ile d’Oléron and follow the ‘Oyster Road’ to discover traditional methods of oyster cultivation.
+Ile d’Oléron - Accessed by a bridge from the mainland, Ile d’Oléron is nicknamed the ‘Oyster Road’ as it’s where you can discover traditional methods of oyster cultivation.